Axia-Tech/AXIA-wiki/docs/maintain/maintain-networks.md

 slug: ../maintain-networks
 ---

-AXIASolar is built on top of Substrate, a modular framework for blockchains.
+AXIACoin is built on top of Substrate, a modular framework for blockchains.
 One feature of Substrate is to allow for connection to different networks using a single executable and configuring it with a start-up flag.
-Here are some of the networks associated with AXIASolar or Substrate that you may want to connect to and join.
+Here are some of the networks associated with AXIACoin or Substrate that you may want to connect to and join.

-## AXIASolar Networks
+## AXIACoin Networks

-To connect to a AXIASolar network please follow the [instructions](maintain-sync.md) for installing the AXIASolar executable.
+To connect to a AXIACoin network please follow the [instructions](maintain-sync.md) for installing the AXIACoin executable.

-### AXIASolar Mainnet
+### AXIACoin Mainnet

-Currently AXIASolar is built from the tip of master and is the default option when starting a node.
+Currently AXIACoin is built from the tip of master and is the default option when starting a node.

-To start a AXIASolar node, run the AXIASolar binary:
+To start a AXIACoin node, run the AXIACoin binary:

 ```bash
 axiasolar
 ```

-and you will connect and start syncing to AXIASolar.
+and you will connect and start syncing to AXIACoin.

-Check your node is connected by viewing it on [Telemetry](https://telemetry.axiasolar.io/#/AXIASolar%20CC3) (you can set a custom name by specifying `--name "my custom name"`)
+Check your node is connected by viewing it on [Telemetry](https://telemetry.axiasolar.io/#/AXIACoin%20CC3) (you can set a custom name by specifying `--name "my custom name"`)

 ### AXIALunar Canary Network

 AXIALunar is a canary network and holds real economic value.

-Run the AXIASolar binary and specify `axialunar` as the chain:
+Run the AXIACoin binary and specify `axialunar` as the chain:

 ```bash
 axiasolar --chain=axialunar